Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Introduction

 Theoretically, there is renewed interest in the parameter space of axions which solve the strong CP problem but have an exceptionally light mass, $m_a < m_a^{\rm (QCD)}$, in light of the discrete symmetry noted in Ref.~\cite{Hook:2018jle}.
-A discrete $\mathbb{Z}_{\mathcal{N}}$ symmetry can suppress the axion mass below that predicted by Eq.~\eqref{eq:maQCD} in a technically natural way by a factor of
+A discrete \ZN symmetry can suppress the axion mass below that predicted by Eq.~\eqref{eq:maQCD} in a technically natural way by a factor of

 in the large $\mathcal{N}$ limit~\cite{DiLuzio:2021pxd}.
 This motivates the study of lighter-than-expected QCD axions---hereafter referred to as exceptionally light QCD axions---that still solve the strong CP problem (for ${\mathcal{N}}$ odd).
-Even within this model, we note that as a small ${\theta}$ angle is itself technically natural, the very small $\varepsilon\ll 1$ parameter space, in particular $\varepsilon \lesssim 10^{-10}$, cannot be well-motivated.
-As we discuss below, due to their high density, neutron stars provide a unique environment to test exceptional axions close to the QCD line: values of $\varepsilon$ close to unity, and $\mathbb{Z}_\mathcal{N}$ models for modest values of $\mathcal{N}$.
+Even within this model, we note that as a small ${\theta}$ angle is itself technically natural, the very small $\varepsilon\ll 1$ parameter space, in particular $\varepsilon \lesssim 10^{-10}$, cannot be well-motivated: it would introduce a tuning at the level of the original tuning of the Strong CP problem.
+As we discuss below, due to their high density, neutron stars provide a unique environment to test exceptional axions close to the QCD line: values of $\varepsilon$ close to unity, and \ZN models for modest values of $\mathcal{N}$.
+We note that the vacuum structure of the \ZN model is significantly different from the phenomenological $\varepsilon$ model and can result in different dynamics and constraints.